jamonholmgren/ProMotion/README.md

     image: { image: UIImage.imageNamed("something"), radius: 15 },
     remote_image: { url: "http://placekitten.com/200/300", placeholder: "some-local-image", size: 50, radius: 15 }, # remote image, requires SDWebImage CocoaPod
     subviews: [ @some_view, @some_other_view ] # arbitrary views added to the cell

-    # Note...if you're getting this crazy deep into styling your table cells,
-    # you really should be subclassing them and specifying them in the cell_class
-    # and then providing cell_class_attributes.
   }]
 }, {
   title: "Table cell group 2",